bitsofcotton/p2/README.md

 However, there exists q command and attack can cause wavy one they can avoid cr.py 2 predictor.
 Real close.

+# Tips about wavy jammer
+If predictor is proper and jammer targets wavy one, p0 some range after or before to predict can improve them.

 # Leave
 We leave this repository.
 However, some of the improvements or fix on each file, we can reopen here.